ottok/salsa-ci-pipeline/CONTRIBUTING.md

    'true'.

-1. Once you are done, please remember to remove the staging images, setting `SALSA_CI_PERSIST_IMAGES` back to 0.Q
+1. Once you are done, please remember to remove the staging images, setting `SALSA_CI_PERSIST_IMAGES` back to `0`.

 ### Test creating production images (in staging branches)

 By default, the pipeline for non-default branches (i.e. those from merge requests) only triggers a subset of image building jobs.
-The production job images that are built for every supported debian release, are limited to sid for staging branches.
+The production job images that are built for every supported Debian release, are limited to Sid for staging branches.
 This reduces the use of computing resources, while making still possible to test the images.
 However, in some cases, contributors need to test how the full set of images are built from the changes introduced by their merge requests.
-To do that, set the `BUILD_ALL_IMAGES` variable to 1, 'yes' or 'true'.
+To achieve that, set the `BUILD_ALL_IMAGES` variable to 1, 'yes' or 'true'.

 ### Test images built for non-default architectures (in staging branches)